-More and more dog owners are deciding to save money by skipping the professional groomer, and instead, they are learning how to groom their dog themselves.
-The internet has hundreds of resources, videos, and ideas on how to groom every breed of dog, so it’s not difficult to learn.
+Whether it’s about Safety issues, Costs or Trust issues, more and more dog owners are deciding to save money by skipping the professional groomer, and instead, they are learning how to groom their dog themselves.
+The Internet has hundreds of resources, videos, and ideas on how to groom every breed of dog, so it’s not difficult to learn.
 Did you know when it comes to grooming one of the critical things

 is selecting Dog Clippers Blade Sizes to suit your pup?